Is Maladaptive Daydreaming A Sign Of ADHD?

 If you or someone you know is experiencing these symptoms, it is suggested you reach out to a professional for proper medical care.

 Daydreaming occasionally does not mean that you have a psychiatric condition.
 However, if you’re dealing with symptoms of ADHD, you might excessively daydream.

 There is a significant difference between creative thinking and daydreaming.
 A creative mind that daydreams might be a person with ADHD or they might not.
-If you’re not someone with ADHD, you’ll find that you can easily snap yourself out of a dream state but if you’re someone with ADHD, that daydreaming is intensified and it can be difficult than normal to snap out of that state.
+If you’re not someone with ADHD, you’ll find that you can easily snap yourself out of a dream state but if you’re someone with ADHD, the ADHD daydreaming is intensified and it can be more difficult than normal to snap out of that state.